 - a.
 Majority Required.
 A majority of the Committee membership is required to pass a bill from the Committee.
 A simple majority of those present and voting is sufficient to recommend the adoption of Committee amendments, provided that a quorum is present.
 (Joint Rule 62.) - b.
 Recorded Voting.
 All actions taken on a bill by the Committee shall be by recorded roll call vote only, except as noted in Rule 9 (f) below or in the Joint Rules or the Rules of the Senate.
 (Joint Rule 62.) - c.
-Substitute Roll Calls.
-A roll call vote on a previous bill may be substituted by unanimous consent, provided the members whose votes are substituted are present at the time of substitution.
-(Joint Rule 62(c).)

-- d.
 Voting Calls.
 Prior to announcement of the vote, upon the request of the author or any member of the Committee, the Chairperson shall announce that the bill will be placed on-call.
 The period of time for the call shall not exceed the adjournment of the Committee meeting.
 The Chairperson shall announce the time or times when the roll shall be opened for a vote on any bill which is on-call.
 When a bill is on-call, a member may vote on the bill only when the call is lifted.
 At the time that a call on a bill is being lifted, any member of the Committee who has previously voted on the measure may change her or his vote.
 However a member may not add his or her vote to any bill after the Committee has been officially adjourned.
 The vote shall be announced upon conclusion of a roll call vote, absent an approved motion or author's request to place a bill on-call.
 (Joint Rules 62(c)(d) and 64.) - e.
+Vote Changes.
+Once the roll is closed and the final vote on a motion is announced, no member except the President Pro Tempore or the Senate Republican Leader may add on a vote but only if the change or addition would not affect the outcome of the motion. - f.
 When Recorded Votes Not Required.
 A recorded roll call vote is not required on the following actions by the Committee: - (1) A motion to take a bill "under submission" or other procedural motion which does not have the effect of finally disposing of the bill.
 (Joint Rule 62.) - (2) An author's request to withdraw a bill from the Committee calendar.
-(Joint Rule 62.) - (3) The return of a bill to the Chief Clerk where the bill has not been voted upon by the Committee.
-(Joint Rule 62.) - f.
+(Joint Rule 62.) - (3) The return of a bill to the Secretary where the bill has not been voted upon by the Committee.
+(Joint Rule 62.) - g.
 Tie Votes.
-In the case of a tie vote, a motion fails. - g.
-Expunging the record.
-No expunging of the record ever. - h.
-"Not Voting."
-There is no requirement for Senators to vote but they cannot be recorded as "not voting."
+In the case of a tie vote, a motion fails.